One lawsuit can cost

 What It Costs

 Covers home, auto, rental property, and personal activities.
-Most California homeowners should carry at least $1M.
+Many California homeowners should review whether at least $1M is appropriate.

 Extends above GL, commercial auto, and employer's liability.
 Often required by contracts to reach $2M–$5M total limits.